Signs You Can't Grow A Beard: 7 Causes & What to Do

 1. Genetics

-The thickness and fullness of your beard is primarily determined by your genetics.
+The thickness and fullness of your beard are primarily determined by genetic factors.
 Basically, if your father and grandparents have thick beards, there’s a really good chance you’re going to have a thick beard too.

 Men have a hormone in their body called androgen, which is responsible for facial hair growth and a deep voice, among other common “masculine” traits.
 There’s also an enzyme in the body that converts testosterone (an androgen hormone) into another one called DHT, or dihydrotestosterone.